 Official obituary, written by Scott McMillion, a family friend, journalist and author.

-The Livingston Enterprise front page news of the accident, published on May 15, 2020 (he was not taking photos as is incorrectly reported in this article.
+The Livingston Enterprise front page news of the accident, published on May 15, 2020.
+He was not taking photos as is incorrectly reported in this article.
 No photos from this day were found on his phone.

 Tributes to Jack Heckles is a separate blog page of other public tributes.